CallTheory/mission-control/CONTRIBUTING.md

 * Use Laravel's built-in features and helpers
 * Follow Laravel's directory structure and naming conventions

+## AI Code Generation

+Parts of the codebase are generated using AI code agents.
+You are free to contribute code that AI has generated, but we ask that you follow the same testing/quality standards as any normal human contribution.

 ## License

 By contributing, you agree that your contributions will be licensed under its MIT License.